Arkansas Geography Degree Programs

 Curriculum and Writing Requirement

 For a B.A. in Geography, students complete 30 credit hours, including foundational courses like GEOS 1123 and GEOL 1131L.
-Fifteen of these credits must be at the 3000 level or higher, and the program emphasizes a balance between regional and topical courses.
+Fifteen credits must be at the 3000 level or higher, and the program emphasizes a balance between regional and topical courses.
 Students also meet the College Writing Requirement by completing a satisfactory term paper in an upper-level geography course or through an honors thesis.

 Graduate Preparation and Electives